Meeting Time: November 28, 2023 at 5:00pm PST

 • Default_avatar

-Darren Conly 12 months ago
+Darren Conly about 1 year ago

 I am a resident of Hollywood Park in D5 and I support the proposal to increase the FAR from 1 to 2, without a unit cap, near all high-frequency transit.
 This proposal supports the City's goals of increasing housing diversity and incentivizing affordable housing by providing more flexibility to developers to develop smaller units near transit.
 While market-rate developers will benefits from this measure, it is important to remember that affordable housing will also be easier to build.